tachesimazzoca/google-cli/README.md

       dataStoreDirectoryPath: "/path/to/google/data/dir"
     }

-Copy this skelton file into the Java class path `/application.conf`, and replace those values with yours.
+Copy this skelton file into `~/.google-cli/application.conf`, and replace those values with yours.